sarahciston/codingcare/posts/guide.md

 ### Plan to unplan, plan to be awkward

->"I do not expect students to take any risks that I would not take, to share in any way that I would not share."
+"I do not expect students to take any risks that I would not take, to share in any way that I would not share."
+{: .quote }

->>–bell hooks [@hooksTeachingTransgressEducation1994]
+–bell hooks [–@hooksTeachingTransgressEducation1994]
+{: .quote .attrib }

 Even, and especially, as leaders and teachers we must get vulnerable about our craft.
 Our bravery makes space for others to be brave.
 We can connect with each other around areas of concern, taking comfort that someone else has already worried the very same thing.
 Rather than showing a veneer of know-it-all authority (which is often quite thin), sets up both a one-directional hierarchy of exchange and an impossible standard for students other community members to meet.
 It shows them a person who "already knows" but it doesn't show them how to get there.